CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/bom-mor.md

 ## Enable Synchronization

-- SAP Business One uses information from the Item Master Data Inventory Data tab to calculate MRP make and buy recommendations requirements.
+- SAP Business One utilizes data from the Item Master Data Inventory Data tab to determine MRP make-or-buy recommendations.
-- ProcessForce uses the SAP Business One MRP Wizard, and this synchronization method allows this integration to occur.
+- ProcessForce integrates with SAP Business One using the MRP Wizard, enabling seamless synchronization.
-- Additional details are also covered in the MRP Tab
+- Further details can be found in the MRP Tab.

 ### Bill of Materials

-- Check this box to have the ProcessForce Bill of Material data sync with the SAP Business One Bill of Material object
+- Enabling this option allows ProcessForce BOM data to sync with SAP Business One BOM objects.
-- The key data sync to SAP Business One is the values from the Result Column.
+- The key data synchronized includes values from the Result Column.

 ![Result](./media/bom-mor/bill-of-materials-result.webp)